dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

 - it seems it's possible for people to declared to have no rights, secretly.
 These people should always have some inalienable human rights.
+  - they do: refugee rights

+#### Circumvention of Genevaless NEC status via an annex-by-proxy

+- here is presented a hypothetical international law framework for circumventing blacked-out, memory-holed status of non-enemy combatants through an annex-by-proxy process
+  - are there more notes to this? the point to this idea was to create a means by which allys of the US could help NEC's in the US while technically not aggressing against the US
+    - but without more notes, i can't remember what the rest of this was. ahh adderal...
+  - a federated non-nation would be created internationally that would enable people to petition to declare some land annexed by this non-nation
+    - this is a non-traditionally defined nation: basically a federation of loosely affiliated exclaves

 ### International Policy for IAC & NIAC, with respect to Transnationalism